“IN THE MOMENT”

 The Zen of Creativity John Daido Loori

-PRIVATE FB GROUP (A community of others who have taken this workshop — I’ll share occasional exercise prompts and other inspiring tidbits).
+PRIVATE “In The Moment” FACEBOOK GROUP (A small community of others who have taken this workshop — I’ll share occasional exercise prompts and other inspiring tidbits).